Sapphirine/Yelp-Review-Analysis-and-Recommendation/README.md

-Extract hidden informaion from raw Yelp review text, find explicit industry and user attitude labels by classification algorithms and retrieve hidden subtopic labels by LDA clustering
+Extract hidden informaion from raw Yelp review text, find explicit industry and user attitude labels by classification algorithms and retrieve hidden subtopic labels by LDA clustering.

-Our code is organized in two directories
+Our code is organized in two directories:

 - BigData: